Does a search engine work better if it can figure out whether or not a search query is a name?

 It starts with facts imported from one website and takes them as known facts (seed facts).
 Then it tries to find mentions of the seed facts on other web sites.
 This involves retrieving relevant pages for each entity and then corroborates facts in them.

-Continue reading “Google on Fact Extraction and Determining Document Subjects”
+Continue reading “Google on Determining Document Subjects”

 A couple of months ago, the Wall Street Journal provided some speculation about a Google phone in an article titled Google Pushes Tailored Phones To Win Lucrative Ad Market.